JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 Using `date -u`, BUILD_DATE is used to hold the current date and time.

-After that, we construct `LDFLAGS` using our just defined variables and pass them in using the `-ldflags` when running `go build`.
+After that, we construct `LDFLAGS` using our just defined variables and pass them in using `-ldflags` when running `go build`.

 For more in-depth tutorial on using `-ldflags`, see [Using ldflags to Set Version Information for Go Applications](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications).

 ### Semantic-Release - Constructing Commit Message

-It all starts with making and committing a change.
-The way semantic-release works is through the git commit message.

 In order for semantic-release to know how to generate the next release version, you must follow the correct message schema.